 Many people install their sonar units themselves or rely on others to install them for them and do so without a clear understanding of how important it is or how to do this correctly.

-Here’s some tips for making sure your fish finder technology is installed correctly and setup for success so you get the best performance possible.
+Here are some tips for making sure your fish finder technology is installed correctly and set up for success so you get the best performance possible.

 1. Register Your Fish Finder